mohc/app-content-builder/README.md

 For example - you just open product page in the app and you can edit content like Wordpress ACF, Statamic or Craft.
 It uses fieldsets - which are schema on steroids, because you don't have to code them now - drag and drop them!
-You want to use product fieldset on this one of the article - no problem.
-Fieldset for collections on one of the pages - who cares, NO PROBLEM!
+You want to use product fieldset on this one article you need - no problem.
+Fieldset for the collections on one of the pages - who cares, NO PROBLEM!

 Every item in the store, product, collection, page, article, blog, customer, order, even store - can use every fieldset-schema you create!